-Although we’re often more aware of layering on the sunscreen in the summer, when the days are longer, temperatures rise, and we spend weekends at the beach, it’s important to remember that sunblock is actually a year-round necessity.
-Jennifer Stein, a dermatologist at NYU Langone Health, says everyone should generally look for sunscreens with broad-spectrum coverage (which protects against UVB rays that cause burning and UVA rays that cause lasting damage) and an SPF of 30 or higher — but she notes that a high SPF doesn’t mean you can go hours without reapplying.
+Let’s get something out of the way: Sunblock is actually a year-round, nonnegotiable necessity.
+Jennifer Stein, a dermatologist at NYU Langone Health, says everyone should generally look for sunscreens with broad-spectrum coverage (which protects against UVB rays that cause burning and UVA rays that cause lasting damage) and an SPF of 30 or higher, and she notes that a high SPF doesn’t mean you can go hours without reapplying.
 You should always reapply sunscreen after every two hours in the sun, Stein says, even if you don’t burn easily.
 And when you’re shopping for sunscreen for your face, you’ll also want to be conscious of ingredients that address specific concerns like fine lines or acne.

 This can be tricky, though, especially if you’re prone to breakouts or have sensitive skin.
-While Strategist beauty writer Rio Viera-Newton loves this K-beauty brand, for example, there are plenty more options out there for all different skin types.
-To find the best facial sunscreens to use, I asked Stein and nine more dermatologists and skin-care professionals to recommend sunscreens for different skin types and activities.
+To find the best facial sunscreens to use, we asked Stein and 11 more dermatologists and skin-care professionals to recommend sunscreens for different skin types and activities.
 Read on for their favorites.
 (And remember: These sunscreens should be used in addition to hats and protective clothing, and wearing any of them doesn’t excuse you from spending time in the shade, since no sunscreen can completely prevent sun damage.)

 Best overall sunscreen